palasities/Phenology/README.md

 This repository describes the analysis of phenological data collected by field observers, as well as multispectral data processed into vegetation indices (drone flights) to estimate the different phenological strains of a Quercus pyrenaica coppice through clustering analysis.

-For specific information about the study stand, study period, observer sampling frequency, and the temporal and spatial resolution of the drone flights, please refer to the article "Phenological monitoring through high-resolution multispectral imaging as a management tool to characterize clonal structure in oak coppices" (Forest Management, doi: XXXXX).
+For specific information about the study please refer to the article "Linking leaf phenology and clonal structure in oak coppices through multispectral imaging" (Forest Management, doi: XXXXX).

-Summary of the Analysis
-Several R packages will be used for the comprehensive analysis.
-Categorical data (field observers) and numerical data (drone imagery) will be analyzed separately but in parallel.
-A significant portion of the intermediate results obtained from this code was processed using ArcGIS (the analyses themselves are not included but are described in the aforementioned study).

 Data Analysis for Field Observers